-Mixed reality transforms how you work, learn, play, shop, and connect with the world around you.
+Mixed reality transforms how you work, learn, play, shop, and connect with the world.
 It’s the perfect way to visualize things that would be impossible or impractical to see otherwise.
-It is at the forefront of modern technology and business alike, with major companies such as Google, Microsoft, and Apple investing large amounts of resources into the development of their own AR/MR technologies.
+It is at the forefront of modern technology and business, with major companies such as Google, Microsoft, and Apple investing large amounts of resources into developing their AR/MR technologies.
 In 2019 the total market value of AR/MR technologies was estimated to be USD 10.7 billion.
-Furthermore, the market is currently projected to reach USD 72.7 billion by 2024.
+Furthermore, the market is projected to reach USD 72.7 billion by 2024.

-Throughout the history of MR technology, there’s been an increase in product design efficacy and consumer interest.
+Throughout the history of MR technology, there's been an increase in product design efficacy and consumer interest.
 This trend seems to be continuing.
-More use cases continue to pop up confirming the effectiveness of this technology.
-Consequently, it is a no-brainer that tech giants such as Google, Microsoft, and Apple are leading the push towards a more augmented world.
-The questions that remain are, how can smaller companies get their hands on this technology and how can they utilize it to increase their work efficiency and profits?
+More use cases continue to pop up, confirming the effectiveness of this technology.
+Consequently, it is a no-brainer that tech giants such as Google, Microsoft, and Apple are leading the push toward a more augmented world.
+The questions remain: How can smaller companies get their hands on this technology, and how can they utilize it to increase their work efficiency and profits?

 What Is Big Tech Doing with AR/MR?

 Microsoft has been in the mixed reality game since 2015, when it released its first version of the HoloLens.
 The HoloLens is a head-mounted display device that runs the Windows Mixed Reality Platform using Windows 10.
 Microsoft claims that the “HoloLens 2 offers the most comfortable and immersive mixed reality experience, with industry-leading solutions that deliver value in minutes.
 It is all enhanced by the reliability, security, and scalability of Microsoft's cloud and AI services.”
 Microsoft hopes to redefine what mixed reality can achieve by providing solutions to problems in various industries.
 The HoloLens 3 is currently in development and is set to release in 2024.